ibi/wf-extensions-chart/com.ibi.linear_real_time/README.md

 ## Example
-The linear real time chart loads a new data from ajax call to add the last data in the chart each interval<br>
-The ajax is called under an interval to visualize the real time (the interval is one of the parameters that recieve the chart)<br>
-The linear real time chart needs a real time data, so data that is loaded under interval with ProcessFlow to provide to the chart ajax calls new dates<br>
-In the example folder we have an cm import<br>
+As this extension requires a real time datasource, you can find here a complete example simulating this kind of datsource by using a flow aims to insert data periodically in a FOC file which is used as data source by the extension.<br>
+As previously mentioned, the linear real time chart loads new data from an ajax request in each time interval.
+This ajax request must target a procedure having a very similar structure in terms of data extraction as the one used in the extension procedure.
+This examples also provides this procedure in order to show a complete case of use.

 ### Data load process:
 To have a real time data we have a Process Flow that insert rows in master/foc each minute to provide a real time data